About Winedoctor

 What’s the system?

-Every week I publish a selection of articles relevant to Bordeaux and the Loire Valley, and on occasion other regions too.
-The majority of the articles are tasting reports, domaine profiles and updates, but there are also book and restaurant reviews and ‘weekend wine’ reports.
+Every week I publish a selection of articles relevant to Bordeaux and the Loire Valley, and (occasionally) other regions too.
+The majority of the articles are tasting reports, domaine profiles and updates, but there are also dining reviews, ‘weekend wine’ reports and two ever-growing wine guides to my two ‘specialist’ regions.
 Additions to the site are made every day from Monday to Friday, for about 48 weeks of the year.
-Most weekends also see new additions to the site.
-I also update at least one domaine profile each week, to ensure all my older profiles are up to date.
+Most weekends also see new material added to the site, usually in the form of updates to previously published profiles, to ensure all my older profiles are up to date.

 What reports can we expect?

 Alongside these vintage and regional reports every week I add new domaine and château profiles, or tasting updates focusing on the most recent releases.
-In order to facilitate these reports and updates, I visit both regions every year, typically two or three times a year for Bordeaux, the same for the Loire Valley.
+In order to facilitate these reports and updates, I visit both regions every year, typically two or three times a year for Bordeaux, three or four times a year for the Loire Valley.

 What’s your style?